crypticpy/GrantScope/README.md

 ---

-We hope that the Grant Analysis Dashboard empowers grant analysts and writers to uncover valuable insights, identify potential funding opportunities, and crafting compelling grant proposals.
+We hope that GrantScope empowers grant analysts and writers to uncover valuable insights, identify potential funding opportunities, and crafting compelling grant proposals.
 Happy exploring and grant writing!